rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Algorithm Design

-Designing a parallel algorithm that determines which of two paradigms in the above one should follow rests on the understanding of how the problem can be solved in parallel.
+Designing a parallel algorithm that determines which of two paradigms in the above one should follow rests on the actual understanding of how the problem can be solved in parallel.
+This requires some thought and practice.

+To get used to "thinking in parallel", let's consider some examples.
+Problems which can be parallelized most easily are "Embarrassingly Parallel" (EP) problems, which occur in Monte Carlo simulations and in data base searches.
+In Monte Carlo simulations, random numbers are used in order to mimic a real situation.

 ### Queue